COVID-19: travel health notice for all travellers

 Bali - Consulate General of Australia

-For emergency consular assistance, call the Embassy of Canada in Jakarta and follow the instructions.
+For emergency consular assistance, call the Embassy of Canada to Indonesia, in Jakarta, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.